sparcityeu/SparseBase/docs/pages/contributing/testing_guide.md

 #### 2. Conditional tests within a test file

-If a certain code (or test) within a test file is conditional on a CMake option, you can sorround that code with a preprocessor if statement.
+If a certain code (or test) within a test file is conditional on a CMake option, you can surround that code with a preprocessor if statement.
 Note: make sure that the test file includes the `sparsebase/config.h` file since that is where all the CMake flags are defined.

 For example, if a certain test is only required when the library is compiled with `CUDA` enabled, we can define that test in the code as follows: